-Messrs B M Chatrath & Co.
-LLP Statutory Auditors have submitted their Report inrespect of the financial year 2016-17 under Section 143 of the Companies Act 2013.
-Forthe year ended 31st March 2016 the Cost Audit had been completed by Messrs Shome andBanerjee Cost Accountants.
-The Cost Audit Report had been submitted by the Cost Auditorsto the appropriate authorities within the stipulated time on 6th October 2016.
+Messrs B M Chatrath & Co LLP Statutory Auditors have submitted their Report in respect of the financial year 2018-19 under Section 143 of the Companies Act 2013.

-The Secretarial Audit Report given by Messrs MKB & Associates Company Secretariesin Practice is annexed to this Report as Annexure D which is self-explanatory and hence donot call for any further explanations.
+The Secretarial Audit Report given by Messrs MKB & Associates is annexed to this Report as Annexure C which is self-explanatory and does not contain any qualification reservation or adverse remark or disclaimer.

 Resum of Performance

-Your Company's saleable crop was recorded at 6.09 Million Kgs. as compared to the previous year's production of 7.18 Million Kgs.
+Your Company's saleable crop was 6.74 Million Kgs. as compared to the previous year's production of 6.71 Million Kgs.